This post was last updated on March 6th, 2023.

 How can you optimize your blog posts for search engines?

-Let’s talk about how to do each of those things.
+Let’s break down how to do each of those things.

-Search engine optimization (SEO) is an entire industry, and there’s so much to learn that coming into it for the first time can be overwhelming.
+SEO is an entire industry, and there’s so much to learn that getting started can feel overwhelming.

 - Install a WordPress SEO plugin, like Yoast